EGI-Federation/SVG-advisories/2025/Advisory-EGI-SVG-2025-18.md

 ---

-**Advisory EGI-SVG-2025-18 is not public yet**
+**Advisory EGI-SVG-2025-18 was merged with another advisory**

-When it is it will be here.

-You are looking in the right place
+So we won't have an advisory here.